Sharp threshold for percolation on expanders: Introduction

-An \emph{expander} $(G_n)_{n\geq 0}$ is a sequence of graphs $G_n=(V_n,E_n)$ such that there are strictly positive constants $b$ and $d$ such that for every $n$, the maximal degree in $G_n$ is not greater than $d$, and $c(G_n)>b$.
-Moreover, we always assume that $|V_n| \to \infty$ as $n\to \infty$.
-When we want to emphasize the dependence on the constants, we will talk of a $ (b,d)$-expander.
-A $d$-regular expander is an expander such that all graphs of the sequence are $d$-regular.
-Theorem 2.1 in \cite{AlonBenjaminiStacey04} shows that in an expander, there is, with probability tending to $1$, never more than one giant component.
-This allows one to speak about \emph{the} giant component.
-A more precise statement is obtained in Theorem 2.8 in \cite{AlonBenjaminiStacey04}, showing that, uniformly over $p$, with probability tending to $1$, the second largest component cannot have size larger than $|V_n|^{\omega(b,d)}$ for some $\omega(b,d)<1$.
+Let $b,d>0$ be constants.
+A \textit{$(b,d)$-expander} is a graph $G_n=(V_n,E_n)$ such that the maximal degree in $G_n$ is not greater than $d$, and $c(G_n)>b$.
+A~$d$-regular expander is a $(b,d)$-expander which is $d$-regular.
+Theorem 2.1 in \citet{AlonBenjaminiStacey04} shows that in an expander, there is, with high probability, never more than one giant component.
+This allows one to speak about the giant component.
+A more precise statement is obtained in Theorem 2.8 in \citet{AlonBenjaminiStacey04}, showing that, uniformly over $p$, with probability tending to~$1$, the second largest component cannot have size larger than $|n|^{\omega(b,d)}$ for some $\omega(b,d)<1$.
 Although the same result is conjectured to hold under less stringent isoperimetric assumptions, it is important to note the absence of any symmetry assumption.

 Arguably the most interesting phenomenon in random graphs is the emergence of the giant component as $p$ is increased gradually from $0$ to $1$.
-In \cite[Theorem 3.2]{AlonBenjaminiStacey04}, the following result is shown:
+In \citet{AlonBenjaminiStacey04}, Theorem 3.2, the following result is shown:\looseness=1 \begin{theo}[{[Alon, Benjamini and Stacey (\citeyear{AlonBenjaminiStacey04})]}] Let $d\geq2$ and let $(G_n)_{n\geq0}$ be a sequence of $d$-regular $(b,d)$-expanders with girth $(g_n)\rightarrow\infty$.